getlift/lift/docs/queue.md

 When a message is sent to the queue, it will be retained for up to 4 days before being automatically deleted.

-You can adjust this rentention period to be shorter or longer by specifing a time a seconds.
+You can adjust this rentention period to be shorter or longer by specifing a time in seconds.

 The maximum value is 1209600 seconds (14 days) and the minimum value is 60 seconds (1 minute).